Twitter/X Scraper: Tweets, Profiles & Search avatar

 Does this need a Twitter API key?
 No. Profiles and user timelines use guest authentication.
 Search and tweets-by-URL use your browser cookies (not API keys).

 Why do some modes need cookies?
 Twitter has locked down their API over the past year.
 Guest tokens still work for profiles and timelines, but search and individual tweet lookup require authenticated sessions.
 This is a Twitter limitation, not ours.
-We use direct HTTP (no browser) to keep costs low — $0.30/1K tweets vs $0.40/1K for the market leader.
+We use direct HTTP (no browser) to keep costs low and reliable.

 Can I scrape private accounts?
 No. Only publicly available data.